 Much of the center and historic areas are easily navigable on foot.
-If you’re looking for an easy way to get around, a pair of sensible walking shoes is your best bet.
-Should you need it, the public transport system is pretty comprehensive.
-Just remember that, with the exception of night buses, tickets must be bought before boarding.
-They’re found at Metro stations, vending machines at some bus stops, or at newsagents.
-Ticket inspectors can be anywhere, and they whip their red or blue armbands out of their pockets quite dramatically.
-Better stay on the right side of the law.
+If you’re looking for an easy way to get around, a pair of walking shoes is your best bet.
+Bolt is Budapest's answer to Uber or Lyft, and they have an easy-to-use Android and iOS app.
+The public transport system is comprehensive too; trams traverse most of the city for as little as €1 and EU residents over 65 benefit from free public transport.
+Be aware that, except for night buses, tickets must be bought before boarding.
+They can be bought at Metro stations, vending machines at some bus stops, or at newsagents.
+Ticket inspectors can be anywhere – best to stay on the right side of the law!